Definition of Completed Contract Method

 Disadvantages

-- The biggest disadvantage is uneven revenues or results of operations of the entity.
+- The biggest disadvantage is uneven revenues or the results of the entity’s operations.

 - This unevenness creates doubts in the mind of the readers of financial statements.
 An analyst may also term investment in such companies as “risky”.